Dementia and Alzheimer’s care tips from the experts at Senior Homecare by Angels

 Alzheimer’s is a progressive disease, meaning that it will get worse, or have a greater impact on health, over time.
 In early stages, memory loss may be minor, or not a primary symptom.
 In later stages, memory loss is significant and impacts an individual’s ability to concentrate, complete tasks, recognize others, and keep track of life events.

-What care is available?
+What care is available for seniors with Alzheimer's?

 Alzheimer’s care is dedicated to the treatments and therapies that help patients have the best quality of life possible.
 There is no current cure for Alzheimer’s, but research is ongoing and has given us a wide range of treatment possibilities.
 There are social and behavioral treatments, medication treatments, and lifestyle changes that can all help moderate the symptoms.